 Now focused on scaling up and moving towards the full integration of digitalization across the business, the bank is harnessing its full potential in alternative business areas such as Boursorama (France’s leading online bank), automating data and AI (Artificial Intelligence) trials, adopting an ‘open innovation’ approach and developing its ‘Banking as a Platform’ and ‘Banking as a Service’ approach.

 To respond successfully to this broad range of needs, Société Générale turned to Citrix, its long-standing partner of 20 years, which has supported the group with its own solutions and also integrated them into the bank’s pre-existing structures.
 Adapting Citrix solutions within ‘other’ environments alongside its unrivalled customer support has been key to the successful implementation of many of Société Générale’s projects and its move towards a ‘Virtual Desktop Workplace’.
-Under this global initiative, Société Générale has now adopted Citrix DaaS and Citrix ADC to provide its collaborators with secure access to their apps and data.
+Under this global initiative, Société Générale has now adopted Citrix DaaS and NetScaler to provide its collaborators with secure access to their apps and data.

 Société Générale has worked on integrating office tools, video conferencing and multi-factor authentication.
 The objective is to implement new technologies that provide both ergonomics and increased security for the user.